joe-akeem/contour-tiles/README.md

 docker-compose up -d contour-tileserver
 ```

 You will notice that there are contour lines for 100 meter and for 20 meter equidistance.
-The 100 meter equidistance
+The 100 meter equidistance lines
-will start showing from zoom level 10 while the 20 meter equidistance lines start showing from zoom level 13 upwards.
+will start showing from zoom level 10 while the 20 meter equidistance lines are showing from zoom level 13 upwards.

-The contour lines are tagged with two fields:
+The contour lines are tagged with three fields:
-* `elev: the elevation of the contour line in meters above sea level
+* `elev`: the elevation of the contour line in meters above sea level
 * `distance: the equidistance of the contour line (20m or 100m) which helps styling them differently.
-E.g.you might want
+E.g. you might want
   to show the 100 meter lines more prominent.
 * `type`: this is currently `normal` for all contour lines.
 There are plans to encode the terrain in this field
   (e.g. `normal`, `rock`, `glacier`) so you can style the lines differently depending on the terrain (e.g. blue for glaciers).